Cowbell (instrument): Sports use

 Cornell ice hockey fans who are also known for their zealous support of their team have cheers that feature use of a cowbell while in Lynah Rink.
 The San Jose SaberCats of the Arena Football League are also infamous for their fans' use of cowbells.
 In New Zealand, supporters of the Waikato Rugby Union invariably use cowbells at home matches; this has been carried over to home matches of the Chiefs, the Super Rugby franchise centered on the Waikato region.
 During University of New Hampshire ice hockey games, a small group of fans at the base of the student section show their support for the UNH Wildcats with a cowbell.
 This group also leads the chants and shows their support with posters and other props.
-Finally the 2006–2007 American Basketball Association (ABA) champion Vermont Frost Heaves have a large cowbell following at their home games.

 A small number of Toronto Blue Jays fans at Rogers Centre frequently bring cowbells to Blue Jays home games.
 They are common enough at Tampa Bay Rays home games that the stadium scoreboard graphics crew have a pre-built graphic that says "More Cowbell!!".
 The Everett Silvertips fans also use cowbells, after the team watched the Saturday Night Live skit while on their tour bus in their inaugural season, and said they wanted the fans to have cowbells.
-They have a "more cowbell" that sometimes shows on the jumbotron.
+They have a "more cowbell" graphic that sometimes shows on the jumbotron.
 The Belleville Bulls in the Ontario Hockey League used the skit on their video scoreboard and "More Cowbell" as a catchphrase during the 2007 playoffs.
-Their goalie Edward Pasquale has several Will Ferrell characters painted on his goalie mask, including the one from the Saturday Night Live skit with the cowbell and others.
+Their goalie Edward Pasquale had several Will Ferrell characters painted on his goalie mask, including the one from the Saturday Night Live skit with the cowbell and others.

 Fans of the National Basketball Association's Sacramento Kings began bringing cowbells to the team's games at ARCO Arena after Los Angeles Lakers head coach Phil Jackson referred to Sacramento as a "cow town" with "semi-civilized" fans during the 2002 Western Conference Finals.

 The cowbell has become a tradition for the Melbourne Storm fans in the NRL and is rung by a group of 3 people in the active supporter bay behind the goals at AAMI Park, as well as a few other people around the ground.

-The supporters of Huddersfield Giants also have a small, enthusiastic group of fans known as "the cowbell army" who try and create a fun and friendly atmosphere at home and away games in the Super League.
+The supporters of the Huddersfield Giants also have a small, enthusiastic group of fans known as "the cowbell army" who try to create a fun and friendly atmosphere at home and away games in the Super League.